 Choosing a mortgage involves more than just comparing APR.
-There is a large number of considerations that will impact on the type of the loan you will be able to obtain.
+There is a large number of considerations that will impact the type of loan you will be able to obtain.
 Some of them include:

 Loan to Value (LTV) - the size of your deposit

 The loan to value (LTV) is the percentage of the value of the property that you want to borrow.
 In other words, it is the size of the deposit you are able to put down.
 Customarily, lenders require a minimum 10% deposit making your loan 90% LTV.
 There are, however, lenders who offer loans with only 5% initial deposit (95% loan to value) but be prepared to pay higher rates for those.
 Also, there are only a handful of lenders with such products so you will have a far less choice when it comes to picking your mortgage.
 In general; the higher the deposit, the better deal on the mortgage you are likely to get.